Shapeways/python-shapeways/docs/index.rst

 Documentation
 -------------

-The documentation can be found in the ``/docs`` directory in this repository and should be fairly complete for the codebase.
+Documentation can be found at `ReadTheDocs <http://python-shapeways.readthedocs.org>`_.

 Building Documentation
 ~~~~~~~~~~~~~~~~~~~~~~